-Today, Alaska has the opportunity and responsibility to protect our wild salmon by updating our fish habitat law.
+Today, Alaskans have the opportunity to stand up for our wild salmon by updating a 60-year-old law

-At the formal request of citizens, Alaska’s Board of Fisheries submitted a letter to the State Legislature in January 2017 asking for an update to Title 16: Alaska’s Fish Habitat Permit Law.
+Alaska’s law guiding development in salmon habitat is 60 years old and needs to be updated.
+At the formal request of citizens, Alaska’s Board of Fisheries submitted a letter to the State Legislature in January 2017 asking for an update to the law.

 1. Define a healthy River

 Good news.
-Today YOU can help make these simple updates to our salmon protection law.
+Today YOU can help make these simple updates to our laws guiding development in salmon habitat a reality.

 Take a stand for salmon today!